 Sick of waiting for the NBN?
 Is unreliable FTTN letting you down?
-You don't need to settle for a crappy connection, there are other other options.
+Struggling to keep your download up?
+You don't need to settle for a crap connection.
+You've got other options.

-Here's what you need to know about home wireless broadband and mobile broadband, and the best plans for both.
+Here's what you need to know about home wireless broadband and mobile broadband, and some of the best plans for both.

 Here are some SIM-only mobile broadband plans with at least 100GB: